What is normal, and what isn’t for a menstrual cycle? Do you have shorter periods than usual? Let’s find out!

 My Periods are Lighter than Normal

 Instead of having a short period, some people have periods than are lighter than usual.
 What are some of the causes and treatments for this condition known as Hypomenorrhea?
-Let’s find out, but many of the reasons and treatments are the same as for short periods.
+Let’s find out, but many of the reasons and treatments are the same.

 Age Related Reasons

 During puberty and perimenopause, the reproductive hormone are often fluctuating wildly.
-This can lead to some irregular periods, including ones that are lighter than usual.
+This can lead to some irregular periods, particularly when you start menstruating for the first time.

 Have you heard of those stories of people who didn’t know they were pregnant until the baby popped out?
-One reason that this can happen is that they continue to have super-light periods.
+It doesn’t seem possible because you usually skip periods when you’re pregnant.
+However, one reason that this can happen is that they continue to have super-light periods.

 Exercise, or Extreme Dieting